owulveryck/blog/content/post/from-cli-to-microservice.md

 Because, yes, Unix **is user-friendly** (it's just picky about its friends[^1]).
 </center>

 [^1]: This sentence is not from me.
-I read it once somewhere on the Internet but I cannot find anybody to give the credit to.
+I read it once, somewhere, on the Internet.
+I cannot find anybody to give the credit to.

 From a user perspective, cli tools remains a must nowadays because: